monk-code/vscode-package-json-script-runner/plan.md

    - Press `Ctrl+Shift+R` (or `Cmd+Shift+R` on Mac)
    - Or use Command Palette: `Package Scripts: Run Package Script`
    - Type to search through available scripts with fuzzy matching
-   - Select a script to see confirmation message (execution coming in Phase 3)
+   - Select a script to execute it in a new VS Code terminal
+   - The terminal will be named after the script and package
+   - Scripts run in their package's directory with the appropriate package manager

 ### 📋 **Next Phase Ready**
-With Phase 2 complete and thoroughly tested, the extension is ready for **Phase 3: Script Execution Engine**, which will add:
+With Phase 3 complete and thoroughly tested, the extension is ready for **Phase 4: Performance Optimizations**, which will add:
-- Package manager detection (pnpm, npm, yarn)
-- VS Code terminal integration
-- Script execution with proper working directories
-- Output handling and error reporting
+- In-memory caching of discovered packages
+- File system watching for real-time updates
+- Debounced refresh on package.json changes
+- Lazy loading for improved startup time

-The solid foundation built in Phases 1-2 ensures Phase 3 can be implemented efficiently while maintaining the high code quality and test coverage standards established.
+The solid foundation built in Phases 1-3 ensures Phase 4 can be implemented efficiently while maintaining the high code quality and test coverage standards established.
+The extension is already fully functional and can be used productively while these performance enhancements are added.